JuliaManifolds/Manopt.jl/docs/src/tutorials/AutomaticDifferentiation.md

 In this tutorial we will take a look at a few possibilities to approximate or derive the gradient of a function $f:\mathcal M \to ℝ$ on a Riemannian manifold, without computing it yourself.
 There are mainly two different philosophies:

 1. Working *instrinsically*, i.e. staying on the manifold and in the tangent spaces.
 Here, we will consider approximating the gradient by forward differences.
-2. Working in an embedding – there we can use all tools from functions on Euclidean spaces – finite differences or automatic differenciation – and then compute the corresponding Riemannian gradient from there.
+2. Working in an embedding – there we can use all tools from functions on Euclidean spaces – finite differences or automatic differentiation – and then compute the corresponding Riemannian gradient from there.

 We first load all necessary packages